Editorial: The aviation situation during the COVID-19 pandemic. What happens to flights, plane tickets, routes, air operators?

 SARS - SARS-CoV-2

 But let's start with the beginning.
 Somewhere in late December, a new virus appears in China.
-Chinese experts were frightened because what they were to discover was very similar to another coronavirus (SARS), which struck China from 2002 to 2003.
+Chinese experts were frightened because what they were about to discover was very similar to another coronavirus (SARS), which struck China from 2002 to 2003.
 In late 2002, SARS began its deadly spread after a coronavirus about which is believed to have thrived in bats, infected a palm owl, which in turn transmitted the virus to humans.

 But SARS has not spread as rapidly as it does today with SARS-CoV-2.
 Professor John Oxford (Professor Emeritus of Virology at the University of London and one of the world's leading experts in infectious diseases) told RFE / RL that, to a large extent, chance is the reason why the 2003 outbreak of SARS resulting in less than 1 percent of COVID-19 outbreaks so far.